bahlolab/FoundHaplo/Documentation/Prepare test samples.md

 * DCV : Name the disease variant of interest in the format of disease.chr.position. i.e FAME1.chr8.119379052.

 The test_samples_post_imputation.sh will create a VCF file with test individuals in FoundHaplo/input_files/input_vcf_data/

-## If you have WGS data

-This is still a work in progress

 Go back to the [documentation](https://github.com/bahlolab/FoundHaplo/blob/main/Documentation/Guide%20to%20run%20FoundHaplo.md).